xavierclements/aef-data-orchestration/README.md

 ## Integration with Analytics Engineering Framework

-This Orchestration Framework is designed as a component of a comprehensive Analytics Engineering Framework comprised of:
+This Data Orchestration repository is designed as a component of a comprehensive Analytics Engineering Framework comprised of:

 1. Analytics Engineering Framework - Data Orchestration: Automates the generation of Google Cloud Workflows Definition files.
-2. Analytics Engineering Framework - Orchestration Framework: Seamlessly deploy your orchestration infrastructure.
+1. Analytics Engineering Framework - Orchestration Framework: Seamlessly deploy your orchestration infrastructure.
-2. Analytics Engineering Framework - Data Transformation: Houses your data transformation logic.
+1. Analytics Engineering Framework - Data Transformation: Houses your data transformation logic.
-3. Analytics Engineering Framework - Data Model: Manages data models, schemas and Dataplex lakes and zones.
+1. Analytics Engineering Framework - Data Model: Manages data models, schemas and Dataplex lakes and zones.